 More Likely Scenario: Combining Multiple Conditions

-Even though we’ve only described how to set up the exact condition for each of the above scenarios, in most cases you’re more likely to actually combine conditions to make a more complex set of free shipping restrictions.
+Even though we’ve only described how to set up the exact condition for each of the above scenarios, in most cases, you’re more likely to combine conditions to make a more complex set of free shipping restrictions.

-Don’t forget, if you go back to the shipping settings page you can actually add multiple free shipping methods with this plugin.
+Don’t forget; if you go back to the shipping settings page, you can add multiple free shipping methods with this plugin.
 This makes it very powerful and easy to create free shipping methods for all the complex scenarios you need.

 When setting up your shop’s shipping options, you may want to keep customers happy while limiting the megabucks they have to pay.
 This is especially true if you offer competitively-priced products and services available only to certain destinations.

 There are a few ways you can do it.
 The easiest way is probably best: set all your shipping restrictions in one place!
 And in this article, we provide an ultimate list of free shipping restrictions you can implement in your store to keep you guided.

 Do you have any questions about free shipping restrictions?
 Let us know in the comment section below, or send us a message!